-BIO1 Plant Juglans californica Onsite.
+Plant Juglans californica Onsite.
 To mitigate for the loss of 0.08 acre of Juglans californica var. californica Alliance, plant locally indigenous seeds from this species in the appropriate locations such as a designated mitigation site.
-Seeds are a viable source for mitigation; however, nursery-grown plantings should have higher success.
-With proper maintenance and monitoring, the impacts should be fully mitigable.
-Planting should occur on one or more of the preserved areas onsite on a north-facing slope adjacent to Coast Live Oak Woodland areas.
-The total area to be planted should be approximately 0.16 acre.
+Juglans seedlings are quite successful, and with proper maintenance and monitoring, the impacts should be fully mitigable.
+Planting should occur on one or more of the preserved area onsite on a north-facing slope adjacent to Coast Live Oak Woodland areas.
+The total area to be planted should be 0.16 acre